We may earn money or products from the companies mentioned in this post.

-Anyway, for all of you youngin’s who have never seen the 1980 film starring Jack Nicholson, it’s about a guy who becomes a winter caretaker at an old hotel and moves his family there.
+Anyway, for those who have never seen the 1980 film starring Jack Nicholson, it’s about a guy who becomes a winter caretaker at an old hotel and moves his family there.
 The guy goes crazy and his psychic son starts seeing disturbing visions as a demonic presence starts interfering with their lives.
-The movie plays on a loop on Channel 42 in the hotel.
-(Side note: the movie was not filmed at The Stanley.
-It was just the inspiration for the story.)
+The movie plays on a continuous loop on Channel 42 in the hotel.
+While the movie was not actually filmed on-site at The Stanley, the haunted hotel in Colorado inspired the famous horror movie.

-Despite it’s reputation, the hotel doesn’t have a particularly dark past.
+Despite it’s reputation, the Stanley Hotel doesn’t have a particularly dark past.
 But after the Stephen King book was published, countless stories of hauntings have surfaced.
 People have reported hearing someone playing the piano in the middle of the night or seeing apparitions in their rooms.
 The hotel, in a great PR move, capitalized on it and now offers ghost tours in the haunted hotel.
+While people do claim to have had encounters with ghosts at The Stanley Hotel, none of the ghost stories are threatening in nature.
+I guess you could say, if there are actual ghosts at the Colorado hotel, they are nice ghosts.

-I wasn’t spooked.
+While The Stanley does have an old, somewhat spooky atmosphere, I wasn’t at all fearful about staying at the haunted hotel in Colorado.
 No scary little girls were walking the halls says “RED-RUM”.
 (Movie reference).
-No random figures lurked in the corner of our room.
-No unexplained footsteps, music or giggles.
+No dark figures lurked in the corner of our room.
+No unexplained footsteps, music, or giggles filled the late night silence.

 We stayed on the 4th floor, which supposedly has the most paranormal activity.
 But no ghosts decided to visit that weekend.
 (Well, that’s my story.)
 My husband will tell you he woke up feeling like someone was sitting on his chest.
 I personally think he just had heartburn from the fast food we ate earlier that night.
 The picture below is a print out of some of the ghost reports people have experienced on the 4th floor.

-If you’re looking for things to do in Estes Park check out Pages of Travel.
+If you’re looking for other things to do in Estes Park during your stay check out this post from Pages of Travel.